Saying goodbye to Daniel Johnston, who died this week, and thanking him for all he gave. Continue reading Go, go, go, go, you restless soul

 I recently finished reading a book on conspiracy theories.
 Before you get worried that I’m going to start telling you that lizards were responsible for 9/11 or that the Bilderburg group are to blame for my poor mobile phone reception, I should point out that the book in question was David Aaronovitch’s ‘Voodoo Histories‘, which tries to both debunk a number of well known conspiracy theories and explain why they are so widely believed.

 This got me thinking about musical conspiracy theories.
 You know the kind of thing.
 Paul McCartney is actually dead.
 Tupac is actually alive.
 Courtney killed Kurt.
 Now I think these type of conspiracies are too ridiculous to be given much time (although a friend who actually knew Kurt and Courtney a little completely believes the latter one), but there is a kind of lower-level conspiracy theory which is more insidious and damaging.
 This is the theory that gets bandied about every time a successful female musician is in a relationship with a male musician, that he secretly wrote all of her songs.The two cases I particularly remember from my peak music press reading years in the 1990s were Hole and Elastica.

-Yesterday, whilst Frida napped in the afternoon, I put on Nirvana’s ‘Unplugged in New York’.
-The choice of listening was not itself that significant, it was just that I realised it was the first time I had consciously chosen to put a particular album on at home since Frida was born.
-I had put music on to try and soothe Frida, I had put the … Continue reading What are they tuning, a harp?
+Yesterday, whilst my daughter napped in the afternoon, I put on Nirvana’s ‘Unplugged in New York’.
+The choice of listening was not itself that significant, it was just that I realised it was the first time I had consciously chosen to put a particular album on at home since she was born.
+I had put music on to try and soothe her, I had put … Continue reading What are they tuning, a harp?